dmiller/clojure-clr-next/_drafts/2025-10-17-primitive-urges.md

 Are there any surprising exclusions here?
 A few omissions strike me.

 - `BooleanExpr` -- Perhaps this has something to do with the way boolean values are handled in ClojureJVM; I really don't know.
 I tried implementing it.
 The code is trivial.
 However, it messes up parsing or code generation (I forget which) in `recur` expressions.
 I never got around to figuring out why or how to solve it.
 - `LetFnExpr` -- this should parallel `LetExpr`.
 The difference is in the intializations, not in the body.
+Not sure why it was left out.

 One that is not surprising with a bit of analysis: `FnExpr`.
 Recall that the `FnExpr` itself returns a function object; its value definitely is not primitive.
 The question is actually whether the the given application of a function to arguments can return a primitive value.
 That analysis is done by `InvokeExpr` and will be discussed below.

 ### EmitUnboxed

 For most of these expressions, the `EmitUnboxed` method is straightforward.
-For example, for `BodyExpr`, the code for `Emit` and `EmitUnboxed` are identical except for the call to the last expression.
+For example, for `BodyExpr`, the code for `Emit` and `EmitUnboxed` are identical except for the call to emit the last expression.
 We are going to call `LastExpr.Emit(...)` or `(LastExpr as MaybePrimitiveExpr).EmitUnboxed(...)`, respectively.

 Some are trickier.
 For example, `IfExpr`.  `IfExpr` emits three sections of code:  the test, the 'then' code, and the 'else' code.
-Independent of whether we are emitting the `IfExp` as boxed or unboxed -- that depends on who is calling it and whether `CanEmitPrimitive` is true -- we still might be able to emit the 'test' code as unboxed.
+Independent of whether we are emitting the `IfExpr` as boxed or unboxed -- that depends on who is calling it and whether `CanEmitPrimitive` is true -- we still might be able to emit the 'test' code as unboxed.
 Then we emit the 'then' and 'else' code as boxed or unboxed, depending on whether we are emitting the `IfExpr` as boxed or unboxed.

 ## Callsites